openbmc/openbmc/poky/documentation/profile-manual/usage.rst

    PACKAGE_DEBUG_SPLIT_STYLE = 'debug-file-directory'

-Once we've done that, we can install the debuginfo for busybox.
+Once we've done that, we can install the debuginfo for BusyBox.
 The debug packages once built can be found in ``build/tmp/deploy/rpm/*`` on the host system.
 Find the busybox-dbg-...rpm file and copy it to the target.
 For example: ::